Turneffe Atoll Fisheries Research

 CATCH AND RELEASE MORTALITY WITH FLATS FISHING

-Fish mortality related to Catch & Release varies widely depending on the fishing methods.
-Nearly all flats fishing in Belize is done in the shallows with fly fishing gear and small flies, usually with pinched barbs.
-This style of fishing leads to very low catch and release mortality rates making this fishery a prime example of sustainable tourism for Belize.
+Catch & Release mortality varies widely depending on the fishing methods.
+In Belize, nearly all flats fishing is done in the shallows (flats) with fly fishing gear using small flies with pinched barbs.
+This style of fishing results in very low fish mortality making it a prime example of sustainable tourism for Belize.

 Flats Fishing Catch & Release Mortality: Turneffe Atoll, Belize